ACA Safe Harbors – Who Needs ‘em and How do they Work?

 Remember that these safe harbors are only meant as a test for affordability based on only the income information readily available to the employer.
 In most cases this means that affordability can be based on only the employee’s income – not their total household income.
 Safe harbors can be exchanged in and out to best suit a company’s current plans each year.
 According to the IRS, a company can use one or more safe harbors for all of its employees or for any “reasonable category of employees.”
 What is a category, you may ask?
 Examples of categories may include a specific job, category of compensation (hourly or salary), or geographic location.
 Separate safe harbors may be used for each category, making sure that you are measuring affordability based on the most relevant information.
 For a deep dive into each safe harbor, take a look at one of Integrity Data’s blogs: 1095-C Reporting – How to Use Affordability Safe Harbors, and you will find useful examples and information of each safe harbor and what they mean.

 Knowing which safe harbors are most beneficial to your company can help a lot when it comes to determining affordability.
 Integrity Data’s website provides many knowledge base (KB) articles and blogs to help you along in your 2018 filing.

-Note: The IRS has issued Revenue Procedure 2018-34, which increases the affordability threshold for ACA employer mandate pay or play purposes to 9.86% for plan years beginning in 2019.
+Note: The IRS has issued Revenue Procedure 2019-29, which changes the affordability threshold for ACA employer mandate pay or play purposes to 9.78% for plan years beginning in 2020.